7-Zip Portable from portableapps.com

 • Filter Control –> Video Decoder –> Built-in Video Codec/DXVA Settings –> In the left pane for H.265/HEVC: Change ‘Built-in FFmpeg Decoder’ to ‘FFmpeg64.dll‘.

-• Filter Control –> Video Decoder –> Built-in Video Codec/DXVA Settings –> Check • Use DXVA (DirectX Video Acceleration) (Use DXVA if you have AMD graphics or Windows 10, use CUDA if you have NVIDIA.)
-[More info]
+• Filter Control –> Video Decoder –> Built-in Video Codec/DXVA Settings –> Check • Use DXVA (DirectX Video Acceleration) (Use DXVA, especially if you have AMD graphics or Windows 10, or use CUDA if you have NVIDIA.)
+[More info], check • Prioritize FFmpeg DXVA De… and then, down below, for DXVA2 Copy-Back: Select D3D11: Your respective GPU

 • Video –> Video –> Video Renderer: Choose Madshi Video Renderer (aka madVR) [More info]